masonjames/mj-popcorntv-wiki/How-to-install-(Mac).md

 ## Section 1: Preparing the Application

 Step 1.
 Download Popcorn TV or Clone the Repository.
-For ease of updating I suggest that you clone the repository, if you do not know how to do that then please follow this [guide.
-(To be added)]()
+For ease of updating I suggest that you clone the repository, if you do not know how to do that then please follow this [guide.](https://github.com/OstlerDev/PopcornTV/wiki/How-to-Clone-the-Project)
 Step 2.
 Drag PopcornTV to your desktop (and extract it if you downloaded the zip).
 Rename it "PopcornTV".
 Step 3.
 Open Terminal and enter the commands below.
 ```sh